Internet-Draft | SPICE SD-CWT | June 2025 |

 array in the SD-CWT payload at the same level of hierarchy as the original claim.

-Redacted claims which are array elements are handled slightly differently, as described in Section 6.1.¶
+Redacted claims that are array elements are handled slightly differently, as described in Section 6.1.¶

 When the Holder wants to send an SD-CWT and disclose none, some, or all of the redacted values, it makes a list of the values to disclose and puts them in sd_claims